How Samaritans is Governed

 In addition to the charitable company, the organisation as a whole includes 201 Samaritans branches operating in the United Kingdom, the Republic of Ireland, the Channel Islands and the Isle of Man.

-The branches are unincorporated associations, each of which is a separate charitable organisation.
+The branches are either part of the Samaritans Central Charity or set up as a separate charitable organisation.

 The Company, Samaritans

-The way Samaritans is governed is laid down in the Memorandum of Association and Articles of Association that were adopted at an Extraordinary General Meeting (EGM) held in January 2006.
+The way Samaritans is governed is laid down in the Memorandum of Association and Articles of Association that were last updated at an Extraordinary General Meeting (EGM) held in March 2016.

 The governing body is the Trustee Board, which has between 10 and 15 members, at least two thirds of whom are Samaritans.
 The trustees are also Directors of the Company.